 AFDC Medicaid provides for Medicaid coverage for those who would be eligible for AFDC, if the Program were still in effect, including those who would not have received a check because they were eligible for under \$10.
-Therefore, the eligibility determination process is the same as it was for the former Program, except that the check amount determined a the end of the process is not issued to the client. merely used to determine if the client would be eliqible to receive an assistance check from the former Program.
-AFDC Medicaid is approved; if not, eligibility under all othe: Medicaid coverage groups must be explored.
+Therefore, the eligibility determination process is the same as it was for the former Program, except that the check amount determined at the end of the process is not issued to the client.
+It is merely used to determine if the client would be eligible to receive an assistance check from the former Program.
+If so, AFDC Medicaid is approved; if not, eligibility under all other Medicaid coverage groups must be explored.

-Receipt of a WV WORKS check has no bearing on Medicaid eligibility.
+NOTE: Receipt of a WV WORKS check has no bearing on Medicaid eligibility.
 Receipt of a WV WORKS check does not automatically qualify the client to receive Medicaid.

-DEEMED AFDC RECIPIENTS В.
+B. DEEMED AFDC RECIPIENTS

-The following coverage groups are required by law to be treated as AFDC recipients for Medicaid purposes. treatment automatically qualifies them for AFDC Medicaid.
+The following coverage groups are required by law to be treated as AFDC recipients for Medicaid purposes.
+This treatment automatically qualifies them for AFDC Medicaid.
 Therefore, the information in item A, above, is also applicable to these cases.

-Extended Medicaid (ME C, ME S) 1.
+1. Extended Medicaid (ME C, ME S)